 Meanwhile, Mushtaq resumed playing Tests during Pakistan’s tour of England in 1967.
 His appearances were infrequent – he played only two home series against England and New Zealand – between the two England tours of 1967 and 1971.
 However, after the 1971 tour he became a regular Test player, teeing off with a gallant 121 against Australia at Sydney in a losing cause.

-A month later, playing England at Hyderabad, Mushtaq scored 157 and took five wickets at Hyderabad.
+A month later, playing England at Hyderabad, Mushtaq scored 157 and took 5 wickets at Hyderabad.
 Then, at Karachi, he played a part in the “Test of three 99s”, where Majid Khan, Mushtaq Mohammad and Dennis Amiss all scored 99s – the only such instance in Test history.

 He was granted Test captaincy in the home series against New Zealand in 1976-77.
 After an indifferent first Test he scored 101, 107 and 67 not out to play a significant role in the series win.
 Then, in April 1977, he pulled off what can go down easily as one of the best performances by a Test captain in the history of the game.

 In 1978-79 Mushtaq led Pakistan to a 2-0 victory over India after a drought of two drawn series.
-Mushtaq played his bit with two fifties, but the series was dominated mostly by the stars of the next generation.
+Mushtaq played his bit with 2 fifties, but the series was dominated mostly by the stars of the next generation.
 He then led Pakistan to a series victory on New Zealand soil, and then led his side to a historic win at Melbourne.
 He top-scored with 36 in the first innings, but the hero of the Test was Sarfraz Nawaz with his spell of seen for one.
-Though Australia squared the series at Perth, Mushtaq ended his career with eight wins and four defeats from 19 Tests, making him one of the most successful Pakistan captains ever.
+Though Australia squared the series at Perth, Mushtaq ended his career with 8 wins and 4 defeats from 19 Tests, making him one of the most successful Pakistan captains ever.

 It was also the last time Mushtaq played a Test.
 He later coached Pakistan for a long time and helped them reach the final of the 1999 World Cup.
 His dogged street-fighter attitude has inspired generations of Pakistan cricketers, and he continues to remain one of their greatest cricketers.